marmelab/argos/README.md

 ### Start the App

-`make start` start the server and the mongo database.
+`make start` start the server and the MongoDB database.

 Go to http://localhost:3003 to see the report.

 ### Run the CLI

 The CLI allows to realize measures.
 It will execute the given command x times, and then compute the average, min and max of the realized measures.
-The mongo database must be up.
+The MongoDB database must be up.

 `NAME="[name_of_the_run]" COMMAND="[docker command to measure]" RUN_QUANTITY=[number of run to execute] MONGO_HOST=localhost MONGO_PORT=27017 MONGO_USER=root MONGO_PASSWORD=secret make run`

-- NAME: the name of the measure
+- NAME: the name of the measure.
-- COMMAND: the command to measure: this must be a docker command
+- COMMAND: the command to measure.
+It must be a Docker command running the containers, executing the tests and stopping the containers.
-- RUN_QUANTITY: the number of command execution, argos need to execute the command several times in order to get an average measure.
+- RUN_QUANTITY: the number of command executions.
+Argos needs to execute the command several times in order to get an average measure.

+### Compare the App Performance Between Versions

+Once the CLI has realized a first benchmark of your app, you can compare it with another benchmark of a different version of your application.

+To do so, relaunch the CLI with the same environment variables excepted the `NAME` one (choose another name).
+When the benchmark is finished, you will the comparison of the benchmarks in the report page.

 ### Stop the App